-The Binda Theatre and Davidson Building renovations in 2014 and 2015 represent the College's commitment to support programming in the arts.
-The arts programs serve occupational education students (Graphic Arts and Photo/Multimedia), transfer students preparing to pursue a four-year degree, and community and lifelong learning students, and represent an area of growing enrollment.
-With the improvements to these buildings, the Graphic Arts and Photo/Multimedia programs in particular will be able to expand their enrollment and support collaboration between the students of both programs.
+The Binda Theatre and Davidson Building renovations in 2014 and 2015 represent the College's commitment to support programming in the Arts discipline.
+The arts programs serve occupational education students (Graphic Design and Photography and Multimedia), transfer students preparing to pursue a four-year degree, and community and lifelong learning students, and represent an area of growing enrollment.
+With the improvements to these buildings, the Graphic Design and Photography and Multimedia programs, in particular, will be able to expand their enrollment and support collaboration between the students of both programs.